More in Schools:

 Andrew Blan.
 Graduate of USF and McGeorge School of Law, currently serving as a healthcare attorney.
 Attended San Juan schools.
 Mother was a teacher in SJUSD.
 Key donor: Linda Smith ($2,000).
 Endorsements: (none listed).
 Website: blanforschoolboard.com

 Riah Skrinnik.
-Worked for 15 years with the Sacramento Air Quality Management District before getting a master’s degree in counseling education.
+Worked for 15 years with the Sacramento Air Quality Management District.
+Recently served as a school-based therapist and now provides therapeutic services.
+Holds a bachelor’s degree in health science and a master’s in counseling education from CSUS.
 Sent her four children to San Juan schools.
-Key donor: n/a.
+Key donor: Charter School Association ($500).
 Endorsed by the Sacramento County Republic Party.
 Website: voteriahskrinnik.com

 Garrett Brewer.
 15-year resident of the district.
 Currently working towards a masters degree in education to become a high school teacher.
 Key donor: n/a.
 Endorsements: (none listed).
 Website: Facebook page